JonnyAsh/ISS-Logbook/README.md

 -------------------------------------------------------------

 # 6 Testing
-See below the basic testing of different sections of the code.
+See below the basic testing of different sections of the code:
 ![image](https://user-images.githubusercontent.com/94033113/190926645-e4bda48a-0a85-4878-84f2-f9e560c94bef.png)